US GAAP · ASC 350-60

 Crypto Asset Accounting Under US GAAP

 FASB ASU 2023-08 fundamentally changed how entities account for digital assets.
-Effective for fiscal years beginning after December 15, 2024 — the first mandatory reporting cycle is now.
+It is mandatory for fiscal years beginning after December 15, 2024 — calendar-year filers completed their first annual cycle with fiscal 2025 reporting.
+Two open FASB projects are now reshaping its scope.

 1. What Changed